 We live in a gigantic world

 Thailand is the first international country I set my foot in and it’s a big country.
-Landing in an unfamiliar territory will make you realize that there’s more than your country because there are other countries in the world.
-Coming here was an eye opener for me that there is more than what I believed I’ve seen.
+Landing in unfamiliar territory will make you realize that there’s more than your country because there are other countries in the world.
+Coming here was an eye-opener for me that there is more than what I believed I’ve seen.
 I grew up to think that my country is “the country”.
 Though I know there are hundreds of other countries but it felt impossible to see in reality at that time.
 It feels surreal the first time you start exploring outside of what you are used to.

-My love to travel is real
+My love for travel is real.

-Spicy is the regular thing
+Spicy is the ‘normal’ thing.

-Learn their language
+Learn their language.

 At first, it was difficult to communicate with the local people because of the language barrier.
 If you want to learn more about the locals and their culture, you must learn their language.
 I am definitely not fluent yet but I know the basic words to help me survive my daily life.
 It will also help you gain new friends.

-Trust No One but Yourself and a Chosen Few
+Trust No One but Yourself and a Chosen Few.

 Believe it or not, there are also stories around the Filipino community here in Thailand about our fellow Pinoy scamming another Pinoy.
 Stories of debts not being paid and the friends you thought are real friends becoming your enemy.
 I think it’s because of our love for drama.
 Luckily, I haven’t experienced any of these yet and hopefully never.